 In October of 2018, we launched our first Tuners without Borders (TWB) program in Trench Town Kingston Jamaica.

 Ambassador Byron Blake our liaison in Kingston, Jamaica

 In 2019 TWB also made a small mission to the Pine Ridge Indian Reservation in South Dakota, the first of what we hope to be many outreach missions to Native American communities in the US and Canada.

 TWB provides free tools and training in a simpler, easier-to-learn form of Biofield Tuning to low-income and at-risk populations.
 This simplified version of Biofield Tuning use just two tuning forks and can help promote relaxation and calm, as well as reduce pain in as little as 20 minutes.

-This Jamaica pilot program was a huge success.
+The Jamaica pilot program was a huge success, and was supported by a second mission in February of 2019.
 Participants reported feeling less stressed, as well as sleeping and breathing better.

 We cannot complete our research and outreach without your help!
-Please consider making a donation in any amount to these efforts today.
+Please consider making a donation in any amount to help support these efforts.